Schimz/wheels-gallery/readme.txt

 			 └─ /system
 					  └─ png files

-II - if needed, edit vars.php
+II - if needed, edit vars.php.

 III - You can quickly navigate through titles with keystrokes.